Table of Contents:

 Bulletproofs can be applied in multi-party computation protocols that allow several secret-holding entities to jointly generate a range proof for their secret values without disclosing them.

 Sometimes, a transaction could be so complex that it requires inputs from multiple parties.
 With such an MPC protocol, instead of producing separate range proofs for each input, all the proofs can be aggregated as one short bulletproof.
-Bulletproofs are more efficient in cases like these than ordinary range proofs, saving time and space.
+In cases like these, they’re more efficient than ordinary range proofs, saving time and space.

 Enabling confidential smart contracts